Auto tune pedals are used to enhance the pitch accuracy of your vocals, giving your live performances a polished studio sound.

 There aren’t functions like gates or compressors here, so if you require those then you’ll have to combine this with another processor.

-- Achieves a retro pop/electro ‘auto tune’ sound easily with its presets; includes reverb, auto tune, synth and bass effects and special vocal effects including harmonising
+- Achieves a retro pop/electro ‘auto tune’ sound easily with its presets; includes reverb, auto tune, synth, and bass effects and special vocal effects including harmonizing

 - Affordable, portable and easy to use live

 - Can also be used as an audio interface

 - This is more suited to electro style performers, and wouldn’t suit the singer who just wanted a subtle correction in pitch here and there

 - The auto tune and vocoder effects work only if an in-tune instrument is going through the system alongside the vocals

 - It may not be that simple to use for those who are new to voice transforming technology

 - Doesn’t include features like compression, a noise gate or a de-esser, and there is no option to control this with a pedal or footswitch

 TC Electronic are offering these cool, compact little pedals at the moment which work like guitar pedals in that they have just one function.